-- 1 Follow the procedure in Before working inside your computer. - 2 To release the base cover: - a Loosen the M2.5 x 6.0 captive screws (8) that secure the base cover to the computer [1]. - (i) Remember: Exercise caution when loosening the screws.
-Angle the screw driver to match the head of the screw to avoid a possible stripped screw head. - b Use a plastic scribe to release the base cover from the edge and lift it from the computer [2].
+- 1 Follow the procedure in Before working inside your computer. - 2 To release the base cover: - a Loosen the M2.5 x 6 captive screws (8) that secure the base cover to the computer [1].

+(i) NOTE: Exercise caution when loosening the screws.
+Angle the screwdriver to match the head of the front corners of screw, to avoid a possible stripped screw head.

+b Use a plastic scribe to release the base cover from the edge and lift it from the computer [2].